Isometry types of frame bundles: Geometric characterization of the fibers of

 We claim $f$ is an isometry.
-Denote by $T^H X$ and $T^V X$ the horizontal and vertical subbundles with respect to $\pi_M: X\rightarrow M$.
-Because $\pi_M$ is a Riemannian submersion, the metric on $T_x M$ coincides with the metric on the horizontal subbundle $T_u^H X$ at a point $u\in \pi_M^{-1}(x)$.
+Denote by $\mathcal{H}^M$ and $\mathcal{V}^M$ the horizontal and vertical subbundles with respect to $\pi_M: X\rightarrow M$.
+Because $\pi_M$ is a Riemannian submersion, the metric on $T_x M$ coincides with the metric on the horizontal subbundle $\mathcal{H}_u^M$ at a point $u\in \pi_M^{-1}(x)$.
 We have

-The latter is the horizontal subbundle with respect to $\pi_N$.
-Since $\pi_N$ is a Riemannian submersion, the metric on $T_u^H X$ coincides with the metric on $T_{\pi_N(u)}X$.
-This proves the claim.
+Here the first identity is because by definition of the Sasaki-Mok-O'Neill metric on $X$, the horizontal and vertical subbundles are orthogonal.
+The last identity follows because we know the fibers of $\pi_M$ and $\pi_N$ agree.
+Finally, note that the space $(\ker (\pi_N)_\ast)^\perp$ is just the horizontal subbundle of $\pi_N:X\rightarrow N$.
+Since $\pi_N$ is a Riemannian submersion, we conclude that the metric on $\mathcal{H}_u^M$ coincides with the metric on $T_{\pi_N(u)}N$.
 This proves the naturally induced map

 is a local isometry.
-It is also injective, so $M$ and $N$ are isometric.
+Since $f$ is also injective, $M$ and $N$ are isometric.